Academic Entry Requirements

 We do not use UKCAT in our selection process but for 2016 entry onwards, all applicants will be expected to complete the Biomedical Admissions Test (BMAT).
 More information can be found on the BMAT website.

 From September 2014 entry there are four places available to international students.
 No offers are made without interview and, therefore, all overseas applicants must be prepared to travel to Lancaster University for interview, with no guarantee of being successful.
 For more details, please see our International applicants page.

 Most popular qualifications

-For 2015 entry, Lancaster Medical School will consider applications from applicants who have taken longer than 2 years to achieve the required grades at A-level, if the applicant otherwise meets the GCSE criteria and the non-academic entry requirements.
-This includes those who are resitting their A-levels (one or more subjects) or are taking an additional A-level after the end of year 13 or repeated all of year 12.
+For 2016 entry, Lancaster Medical School will consider applications from applicants who have taken longer than 2 years to achieve the required grades at A-level, if the applicant otherwise meets the GCSE criteria and the non-academic entry requirements.
+This includes those who are resitting their A-levels (one or more subjects) or are taking additional A-levels after the end of year 13 or repeated all of year 12.

 All AS and A2-levels must be at least grade C, at the first sitting, regardless of the mitigating circumstances.

 All resit applicants must achieve the required grades after 3 years of study at A2 level.